foreverfighter/coding-for-non-coders/README.md

 Below are my picks ranked in order.

 1. To do anything web-related, you need to learn **JavaScript**.
 It's also very very popular.
-2. For general purpose programming, **Python** is very popular and easy.
+2. For general purpose programming and data work, **Python** is very popular and easy.
 3. For [server-side programming<sup>?</sup>](#what-is-server-side-programming), **PHP** is the most [popular](https://w3techs.com/technologies/history_overview/programming_language) language by far.
 4. Other good languages to learn are **Java**, and **C#**, because they are popular.

+#### What are dependencies?

+Code that code **imports**(depends on).
+This includes code written by us, standard library packages, or third-party packages.

+#### What is a dependency tree?

+The dependencies for some code, together with the dependencies of those dependencies and so on.
+The dependency tree needs to be **resolved** so that suitable versions are determined for installation.

+#### What is integration?

+Making two systems work together.

 ### The Web

 #### What is server-side programming?

 The code that is run on the computer serving the web app to users.
 It usually includes the business logic for the application and the code to interact with the database (if any). !
 TO IMPROVE !

+#### What are some free APIs for exploring?

+https://randomuser.me/ is a good one.

 #### What are some good free resources for learning?